Nubis-Communications/SignalIntegrity/Doc/README.md

-# PySI Software Documentation
+# SignalIntegrity Software Documentation

 ## Usage
-PySI comes with a top-level Python package called _SignalIntegrity_.
+SignalIntegrity comes with a library called _SignalIntegrity.Lib_.
 From within your scripts, you type:

-    import SignalIntegrity as si
+    import SignalIntegrity.Lib as si

 Then, all of the elements from within SignalIntegrity are accessible using si as the prefix.
 For example, the single frequency s-parameters of a current amplifier are found by call ing the function:

     si.d.CurrentAmplifier()

-All of the namespaces for these packages are listed at [Packages](http://teledynelecroy.github.io/PySI/Doc/xhtml/namespaces.xhtml).
+All of the namespaces for these packages are listed at [Packages](http://teledynelecroy.github.io/SignalIntegrity/Doc/xhtml/namespaces.xhtml).

-All of the classes available to you are located at [Class List](http://teledynelecroy.github.io/PySI/Doc/xhtml/annotated.xhtml) along with the [Class Hierarchy](http://teledynelecroy.github.io/PySI/Doc/xhtml/inherits.xhtml).
+All of the classes available to you are located at [Class List](http://teledynelecroy.github.io/SignalIntegrity/Doc/xhtml/annotated.xhtml) along with the [Class Hierarchy](http://teledynelecroy.github.io/SignalIntegrity/Doc/xhtml/inherits.xhtml).

 The table of codes corresponding to each namespace is: